-G. Multicultural Student Center (MSC)
+F. Multicultural Student Center (MSC)

 The primary mission of the Multicultural Student Center at N.C.
 A&T is to promote a broad understanding, appreciation and value of campus-wide and global diversity.
-The center provides leadership in promoting campus-wide awareness of multicultural, diversity and human relations-related issues through education, training, community service, and programming.
+The center provides leadership in promoting campus-wide awareness of multicultural, diversity and inclusion, and human relations-related issues through education, training, community service and programming.

-The MSC is located in Murphy Hall, suite 204, and is a part of the Division of Student Affairs mission to support the educational, cultural, social, and intellectual growth of the campus community relative to individual differences and global issues.
+The MSC is located on the third floor in the Student Center, Suite 367 and is a part of the Division of Student Affairs mission to support the educational, cultural, social and intellectual growth of the campus community relative to individual differences and global issues.
 The center supports the institution's goal of ensuring the entire campus community, regardless of individual differences, is a safe and welcoming environment, and its mission to protect, educate and inform the community that N.C.
 A&T does not discriminate based on ethnicity, race and country of origin, sexual orientation, gender, physical ability, or religion.
-The center assists with the coordination and planning of special events to build awareness of and celebrate building community.
-All students, faculty, staff, and administration are protected as valued members of the community.
-In addition, MSC assists the institution in developing shared goals and creating a sense of common community that serves all constituents fairly and equitably.
+The center will assist with the coordination and planning of special events to build awareness of and celebrate inclusive communities.
+All students, faculty, staff and administration are protected as valued members of N.C.
+A&T's community.
+In addition, we (MSC) assists the institution in developing shared goals and creating a sense of common community that serves all constituents fairly and equitably.

-The MSC supports individual expression of all multicultural groups, while promoting collective experiences within the N.C.
-A&T community, and maintains an open-door policy encouraging students and student organizations to seek our support.
+The MSC supports the individual expression of all multicultural groups, while promoting collective experiences within N.C.
+A&T's community, and maintains an open-door policy encouraging students and student organizations to seek our support.
 Students who are interested in promoting campus-wide multicultural, sensitivity and diversity initiatives are welcome to work with the center.
-Collaboration is the hallmark of the MSC.